benasher44/benasher.co/_drafts/kotlin-ios-getting-started-interop.md

 // Protocol conformance in Objc header code block

-### Initializers
+### Constructors and Properties

-Using Kotlin’s primary constructors to define a set of parameters directly after the class name `class MyClass(val str1: String, val str2: String)` will generate a designated initializer in Obj-C. It will also generate @property members on the public interface of the class, marked with `readonly` if defined as a `val`, or not if the property is a `var`.
+Using Kotlin’s primary constructors to define a set of parameters directly after the class name `class MyClass(val str1: String, val str2: String)` will generate a designated initializer in Obj-C. It will also generate `@property` members on the public interface of the class, marked with `readonly` if defined as a `val`, or not if the property is a `var`.

 // Kotlin primary constructor code block

-Initializers and functions will concatenate parameter names into an Obj-C-friendly camel case method name, such as `initWithStr2:str2:` and provide a more concise Swift-friendly function annotation.
+Initializers and functions will concatenate parameter names into an Obj-C-friendly camel case method name, such as `initWithStr2:str2:` and provide a more concise Swift-friendly function name annotation.

 // Objective C class with a designated initializer

 ## Value Types

-Coming from the world of Swift where you might often find yourself defining structs, you’ll quickly notice that the Kotlin language doesn’t have value types.
-Instead the next best thing is a data class which is typically used as a mechanism to hold data in a series of properties.
-Data classes allow the compiler to derive members such as `equals()`, `hashCode()`, `toString()` and `copy()` on your object.
+Coming from the world of Swift where you often find yourself defining structs, you’ll quickly notice that the Kotlin language doesn’t have value types.
+Instead the next best thing is a `data class` which is typically used as a mechanism to hold data in a series of properties.
+The `data class` allows the compiler to derive members such as `equals()`, `hashCode()`, `toString()` and `copy()` from the properties on your object.

 // Data class defined in Kotlin

-If you define a data class in Kotlin, you’ll see that these derived methods are implemented as their Obj-C counterparts on NSObject such as `isEqual`, `hash`, and `description`.
+If you define a `data class` in Kotlin, you’ll see that these derived methods are implemented as their Obj-C counterparts on `NSObject` such as `isEqual`, `hash`, and `description`.

 // Objective C class with isEqual/hash/description